01-edu/public/subjects/devops/play-with-containers/README.md

 ### Documentation

-You must push a `README.md` file contains full documonation of your solution (Prerequisites, Configuration, Setup, Usage, ...).
+You must push a `README.md` file contains full documentation of your solution (Prerequisites, Configuration, Setup, Usage, ...).

 ### Bonus